-The Guy’s Attorney, an established South Central PA divorce attorney, is always on your side through every facet of divorce and custody, no matter when complications arise.
+The Guy’s Attorney, established South Central PA divorce attorneys, are always on your side through every facet of divorce and custody, no matter when complications may arise.

 Handling your case without delay

-The Guy’s Attorney, dedicated to protecting fathers’ rights in Cumberland, Dauphin and Perry County, PA, understands how vital it is to handle relocation matters efficiently and effectively.
+The Guy’s Attorney, dedicated to protecting fathers’ rights in Cumberland, Dauphin and Perry Counties, understand how vital it is to handle relocation matters efficiently and effectively.
 You need someone who knows how to deal with your case and get it resolved before it’s too late.
-I attend to your case without delay and am at the ready to respond to emergency situations with immediate action.
+We attend to your case without delay and we are at the ready to respond to emergency situations with immediate action.

-Get fast response from an experienced Camp Hill fathers’ rights relocation attorney serving Harrisburg, PA
+Get fast response from one of our experienced Carlisle or Camp Hill fathers’ rights relocation attorneys serving the Harrisburg, PA area

-If your custody arrangements are being threatened by parental relocation, I can help.
-I’m glad to put my experience to use in seeing you through the confusing and often intimidating process of divorce and child custody.
-Call The Guy’s Attorney at 717-412-0244 or contact us online.
-Our office is conveniently located just off Market Street in Camp Hill – just a 10 minute drive from Harrisburg.
+If your custody arrangements are being threatened by parental relocation, we can help.
+We’re happy to put our experience to use in seeing you through the confusing and often intimidating process of divorce and child custody.
+Call The Guy’s Attorney at 717-412-0244 or message us.
+Our offices are conveniently located in Camp Hill (just 10 minutes from Harrisburg) and Carlisle, PA.

 Schedule Your Consultation Now